 Mike and I got married when I was 21, he was 22.
 I admit I was the more dominant one and in aspects of our relationship I still feel I am, but as you’ll learn, that no longer applies in many ways.
 I had it “all together” and “knew” how things should be so Mike pretty much learned to defer to me.
 I know I frustrated him at times.
 It wasn’t that I didn’t want his input, but, I was stuck on the fact the loving life meant things had to happen a certain way.
 How can I honor my “creed” if I suppressed my hopes and desires?
 Okay, so, I became selfish, but justified it because if I can’t be happy, then I can’t make others happy.
 Basic psychology, right?

 Then came kids.
-I was a high school counselor (see, credentials to “prove” I could solve problems) but quickly put my career aside to be a stay at home mom (SAHM) after a short stint back at work after the birth of our first.
+I was a high school counselor (see, credentials to “prove” I could solve problems) but quickly put my career aside to be a stay at home mom (SAHM) after a short stint back at work after the birth of our second.
 It was always my desire to focus on my kids without worrying about a regular job – that was loving life.
 Mike accepted me as a SAHM although he would have preferred I return to work.
 Being a SAHM was always my plan and I also justified it because my husband made an income that “I” felt we could live on and maintain the lifestyle that “I” wanted for my family.

 So, three kids later (all sons).
 The eldest is just wrapping up post-grad work and lives on his own.
 My middle is out of the house and half-way through college.
 My youngest is still at home and has special needs and will never be independent.
 With all three kids I threw myself into maintaining my mantra, “Love life…every moment, every day.”